 Goodwin's Quality Management program is particularly helpful in the journey to becoming a Calibration Technician, as the curriculum covers manufacturing principles, quality inspection techniques, calibration, and measurement and testing.
 Through Goodwin’s Quality Management program, you will acquire the skills needed to advance and succeed in manufacturing.

-Goodwin College offers manufacturing programs at bachelor's, associate, and certificate degree levels.
+Goodwin University offers manufacturing programs at bachelor's, associate, and certificate degree levels.

 We're ready when you are.